Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 The answer, unfortunately, is that many of these drugs did not help patients live longer or better.
 Only five of the 36 drugs were proven to help patients live longer.
 Eighteen drugs (50%) failed to extend life and 13 (36%) have unknown impact on survival because no data on them are available to the public.
 Since companies are very good at sharing information when their drugs are proven effective, experts assume that means those 13 drugs are not proven to work.

-In November, the National Center for Health Research published a new study, looking more carefully at those 18 ineffective drugs.
+In November 2016, the National Center for Health Research published a study looking more carefully at those 18 ineffective drugs.
 We found that only one was proven to improve quality of life – which isn’t surprising, since cancer drugs so often cause nausea, vomiting, hair loss, and exhaustion.
 Two made quality of life worse, and the other 15 new cancer drugs either did not improve quality of life (6), or there is not enough evidence to know if they do or not.
 We also looked at the cost of those cancer drugs and found something that doctors, patients, family members, and lawmakers need to know: the new cancer drugs that are not proven to benefit patients in any way cost just as much as the ones that are effective – up to $170,000 per patient.
 In fact, the most expensive of the 18 cancer drugs was a thyroid cancer drug (Cabozantinib, also called Cabometyx or Cometriq) that had no benefit to survival compared to placebo, and also caused patients to have a worse quality of life.